 7. Placenta Previa

-The baby is well protected against most of the passing illnesses by the mother’s body such as a cold or a stomach bug.
-But some diseases can harm both the mother and the baby with consequences such as birth defects in the child.
+The baby is well-protected against most passing illnesses by the mother’s body, such as a cold or a stomach bug.
+But, some diseases can harm both the mother and the baby with consequences such as birth defects in the child.
 Some of them include:

 - Bacterial Vaginosis (BV): Vaginal infection linked to preterm birth and low birth weight in babies

 - Group B Strep (GBS): Bacterial infection that can be deadly to the baby if passed during childbirth